cloudnative-pg/cloudnative-pg/docs/src/architecture.md

 * `[cluster name]-superuser`
 * `[cluster name]-app`

-The secrets contain the username, password and a working [`.pgpass file`](https://www.postgresql.org/docs/current/libpq-pgpass.html) respectively for the `postgres` user and for the *owner* of the database.
+The secrets contain the username, password, and a working [`.pgpass file`](https://www.postgresql.org/docs/current/libpq-pgpass.html) respectively for the `postgres` user and the *owner* of the database.

-The `-app` credentials are the ones which should be by used the applications connecting to the PostgreSQL cluster.
+The `-app` credentials are the ones that should be used by applications connecting to the PostgreSQL cluster.

 The `-superuser` ones are supposed to be used only for administrative purposes.